metamath/metamath-exe/fuzz/README.md

 `.mm` file (where one is needed) plus a `.cmd` script of the commands to run after startup. `./run-cases.sh` runs them all.

-Cases named `open-*` are known-unfixed and are **expected** to trip the sanitizers; everything else is fixed and expected to be clean.
+Cases named `open-*` are known-unfixed and are **expected** to be detected; everything else is fixed and expected to be clean.
 The script fails if a fixed case regresses, and tells you to rename a case if an `open-` one starts passing.
+Nothing runs it for you: CI builds and runs `tests/`, not this, so it is on you to run it.

+A detection is a sanitizer report or a `?BUG CHECK` line.
+Counting the latter matters, and not only in theory. `bug()` is the program catching itself in a state it thought impossible; nothing has been misused in memory, so the sanitizers stay quiet and the case looks clean.
+Delete the `hasVarWithoutHyp` guard that e6bea50 added to `mmveri.c`, and `parsestatements-memcpy` trips `bug(2103)` with no sanitizer output at
+all: before `?BUG CHECK` was grepped for, that suite run came back all `ok`.

+Bear in mind that an `open-` case guards nothing, since it is expected to fail either way.
+The script records only *whether* something was detected, never *what*, so a second bug arriving in the same case leaves the verdict unchanged.

+`open-assignvar-undeclared-var` is named for the `assignVar()` overflow it was first written for, fixed in e6bea50.
+It no longer shows that overflow — remove the guard and the case still reports only `bug(1741)` — so read the name as where it came from, not as what it now catches.

 | Case | Bug | Status |
 | --- | --- | --- |